| |

 and has properties similar to carnauba wax; Lac dye (laccaic acid)

-The finished product are dry flakes, Dry shellac flakes store
+is obtained during the washing of seedlac.
+Storage The finished product are dry flakes, Dry shellac flakes store

 indefinitely, under proper conditions, but contrary to what you